 If you knowingly check “no” where you should have checked “yes” on a petition or other form, or made a statement that you knew was not true as to the activities you would undertake while in the U.S., AND that misrepresentation made a difference in deciding whether to provide you a B-1 or B-2 visa, you could be permanently barred from the U.S.

 Your best defense is the truth.
 If you tell border patrol what you are doing in the U.S. and they grant you the status you are seeking, you are not “willfully” misrepresenting anything.
 In fact, that’s not a misrepresentation at all.
-However, it is highly recommended to enter the U.S. on the proper visa, especially if you wish to visit again.
+However, it is highly recommended entering the U.S. on the proper visa, especially if you wish to visit again.

 You can use the handy chat feature on the bottom of this website to contact me to help you through the process, or email me now.